+At [school name], we teach RSE as set out in this policy.
 At Debden Primary Academy we teach RSE as set out in this policy.

 POLICY DEVELOPMENT

 This policy has been developed in consultation with staff, governors and parents.
 The consultation and policy development process involved the following steps: